Blackstone's ratio: Balanced

-Viewpoints in politics
+Stricter

-Authoritarian personalities tend to take the opposite view.
-According to the Communist defector, Jung Chang, similar reasoning was deployed during the uprisings in Jiangxi, China, in the 1930s: "Better to kill a hundred innocent people than let one truly guilty person go free"; and during uprisings in Vietnam in the 1950s: "Better to kill ten innocent people than let a guilty person escape."
-Similarly in Cambodia, Pol Pot's Khmer Rouge adopted a similar policy: "better arrest an innocent person than leave a guilty one free."
+According to the Communist defector, Jung Chang, the following reasoning was deployed during the uprisings in Jiangxi, China, in the 1930s: "Better to kill a hundred innocent people than let one truly guilty person go free"; and during uprisings in Vietnam in the 1950s: "Better to kill ten innocent people than let a guilty person escape."
+In Cambodia, Pol Pot's Khmer Rouge adopted a similar policy: "better arrest an innocent person than leave a guilty one free."
 Wolfgang Schäuble referenced this principle while saying that it is not applicable to the context of preventing terrorist attacks.
 Former American Vice President Dick Cheney said that his support of American use of "enhanced interrogation techniques" against suspected terrorists was unchanged by the fact that 25% of CIA detainees subject to that treatment were later proven to be innocent, including one who died of hypothermia in CIA custody.
 "I'm more concerned with bad guys who got out and released than I am with a few that in fact were innocent."
 Asked whether the 25% margin was too high, Cheney responded, "I have no problem as long as we achieve our objective. ...
 I'd do it again in a minute."

-Other considerations
+More lenient

 Volokh considers two criminal cases in which the defence told the jury "that no innocent person should be convicted and that it is better that many guilty go unpunished than one innocent person be convicted" as references to a Blackstone's ratio with values of both "infinite" and "many" guilty men to an innocent one.
 He notes its importance in the inspiration of Western criminal law, but concludes by citing a question of its soundness:

 The story is told of a Chinese law professor, who listened as a British lawyer explained that Britons were so enlightened that they believed it was better that ninety-nine guilty men go free than that one innocent man be executed.
 The Chinese professor thought for a second and asked, "Better for whom?"